sergueik/selenium_java/swd_recorder/README.md

 Currently __SWET__ does not have an algorythm for shortening these locators.
 Adding smart locator generators is a work in progress.

-### Component Versions
+### Dependencies Versions

-As typical with Selenium, the __SWET__ application only runnable with the matching combination of versions of Selenium jar, browser driver and browser itself is used - making __SWET__ work with the most recent releases of Selenium and browser drivers is not currently a priority.
+As typical with Selenium, the __SWET__ application only runnable with the matching combination of versions of Selenium jar, browser driver and browser itself is used.
+Examples of supported version combinations are listed below.

-Example of supported version combination is

 |                      |              |
 |----------------------|--------------|